x-tabdeveloping/turftopic/docs/multimodal.md

 # Multimodal Topic Modelling ***(BETA)***

 !!! note
-    Multimodal modelling is still a BETA feature in Turftopic, and the interface is likely to change in the future.
+    Multimodal modeling is still a BETA feature in Turftopic, and it is likely that we will add more features and change the interface in the near future.
-    We also intend on implementing multimodal modelling in a dynamic context and adding more interpretation functionality for multimodal models.

 Some corpora spread across multiple modalities.
 A good example of this would be news articles with images attached.